124938/learning-scala/README.md

 ![Alt text](03JVMProgrammingLanguagesConslidatedView.png?raw=true "JVM Programming Language - Consolidated View")

 ## Scala - Setup development environment

-* Setup of Scala - Install scala REPL (Read evaluate print loop) using https://scala-lang.org/download/
+* Setup of Scala - Install scala REPL using https://scala-lang.org/download/
+  * REPL stands for Read, Evaluate (Compiled and run), Print (output will be printed), Loop (will wait for another code snippet)
+  * It is also called as command Line Interface like SQLPLUS, Python etc.
+  * It is interactive way of validating the code

 $scala